 We are now halfway through our 4th and our second last project as trainees.
 I think I can speak for us all when I say that we’ve learned incredibly much during this year.

 My four projects have been quite different, but the they had one thing in common: I got to put my background within UX and good usability into practice.

 I am the only trainee with a background in UX this year.
-I have studied IT engineering with a master’s in UX, which means that I understand both technology and usability, something that has helped me a lot in my projects here at Visma!
+I have studied IT engineering with a master’s in UX, which means that I understand both technology and usability.
+This is something that has helped me a lot in my projects here at Visma!

-I’ve used UX to define current problems in using data in our workday, but also to think of how we can make it easy for someone without technical understanding to actually work with data themselves.
+I’ve used UX to define current problems in using data in our workday and to identify how we can make it easy for someone without technical understanding to work with data themselves.
 This also involves how we can remove regular errors in data that occur because of human error or that systems are used the wrong way.

-I always ask myself, “is this the easiest way for this person to perform this task?” or “what would be the ideal way to work with this?”.
-UX is also great to use in order to find good opportunities for improvement in daily work, it could be to use AI or to automate a task that is often repeated and just takes time.
+I always ask myself, “Is this the easiest way for this person to perform this task?” or “What would be the ideal way to work with this?”.
+UX is also great for finding opportunities for improvement in daily work.
+That could be to use AI or to automate a task that is often repeated and time-consuming.